Da Vinci Toy Models

 Da Vinci’s Influence on the Panama Canal

-The Panama Canal, one of the most critical shipping routes in the world, illustrates the influence of da Vinci’s work.
-This vital waterway, connecting the Atlantic and Pacific Oceans, relies heavily on a locks system.
+The Panama Canal, one of the world’s most critical shipping routes, illustrates the influence of da Vinci’s work.
+This vital waterway, connecting the Atlantic and Pacific Oceans, relies heavily on a lock system.

 They are the backbone of the canal’s functionality, enabling it to handle massive vessels carrying enormous cargo.
 Without da Vinci’s pioneering work in lock design, a marvel like the Panama Canal may not have been possible.